If you were to believe the online hype, you could easily think that making money as an FBA (Fulfilled by Amazon) seller is a doddle.

 The fees quickly become penalties

 Online selling is a margins game and FBA is going to take a slice out of yours.
 If you’re already struggling to make the percentages work for you, then FBA isn’t going to change that.

 Below is the basic formula for how Amazon calculates what you owe.

-If from experience or research you know there are certain SKUs in your inventory that don’t sell quickly then I’d recommend you steer clear of using FBA for them.
+If you know there are certain large ticket SKUs in your inventory that don’t sell quickly then I’d recommend you steer clear of using FBA for them.